-Eufinger discloses this limitation, alone or in view of Dean93 and Dean98.
-Eufinger's FIG. 3 and FIG. 4 are computer-generated 3-dimensional representations of the actual and reference models "shown on the video screen 4."
-In FIG. 5, the actual reference models "are shown superimposed... on the video screen 4."
+Eufinger discloses this limitation.
+Eufinger's FIG. 3 and FIG. 4 are computergenerated three-dimensional representations of the actual model and the reference model "shown on the video screen 4 [rendered]."
+In FIG. 5, the actual model (target tissue) and the reference model (template) "are shown superimposed . . . on the video screen 4."
 EX-1008 5:41-49.
+EX-1003 ¶163.

-When superimposed, the reference model 14 (red) spans the atrophied (defective) portion of the jaw (green).
-Eufinger teaches that "[t]he well-rounded shaped and the sweeping curve" of the reference model is used to obtain the shape

-"of the endoprosthesis to be produced."
+Eufinger further teaches that "[t]he well-rounded shaped and the sweeping curve" of the reference model is used to obtain the shape "of the endoprosthesis to be produced."
 EX-1008 6:5-8.
-A POSA therefore understood that the reference model is a representation of the desired shape to be created and, thus, is a template.
-EX-1003 ¶169.
+A POSA therefore understood that the reference model is a representation of the desired shape of the jaw to be created and, thus, is a template.
+When superimposed, the reference model (template) spans the atrophied (defective) portion of the jaw.
+EX-1003 ¶164.